Master of Arts Bridge to Teaching (MBT) program

 Two-year program for part-time students

-Classes begin each summer and fall.
+For part-time students, classes begin each summer and fall.

 - In some cases, you may be eligible for a "Transition to Teaching" permit from the Indiana Department of Education.
-This permit will enable you to seek full-time employment as a teacher while you complete the program.
+This permit will enable you to seek full-time employment as a teacher while you complete the MBT program.

 Check out these answers to answers to frequently asked questions about Marian's MBT program.